CrisDoesCG/PBR-Express/README.md

    - If there are two or multiple files that are of the same texture type, the script will throw an error.
    - DO NOT use any **semicolons that have a space before and after** them in your file paths. `C:/Desktop/my ; folder/texture.png` will break the script.
 Also, who names their folders like that?

    Additionally, you can load in UDIM textures by checking the `Show sequences as one entry` toggle on the bottom of the Houdini file explorer and choosing the files.
 You can have it set to `Frame Range` OR `UDIM`, but the tool will automatically convert the numbering to "&lt;UDIM&gt;".
-The UDIM number can be separated from the rest of the name by a `.` or a `_`.

 4. Choose the preferred renderer.